Semolina Pilchard, climbing up the

 Pilcher reported: "An attempt was made to enter the premises by way of a rear ground floor window but this was prevented by Lennon who held the window closed."
 The detective sergeant claimed Lennon had said: "I don't care who you are, you're not bloody coming in here."

 When the police started to force open the front door of the flat, Lennon decided to open it.
 The struggle had lasted eight minutes.
 Once the police had established that John and Yoko were alone they had to wait half an hour for the arrival of the dogs.
 In the meantime two of Lennon's lawyers had arrived and several press photographers had also made it to the scene.
+It is unclear just who tipped off the press.

 The flat was searched with the dogs sniffing around the four large rooms.
 "Cannabis resin was found secreted in a leather binocular case and a suitcase.
 Both of these quantities were found by the dogs," Pilcher's official report said.